Asymmetric-InfoSec/Power-Response/README.md

 Execute `Setup.ps1` located in the Power-Response root directory to satisfy all dependencies

-Big shout outs to Eric Zimmerman, Michael Cohen, and the Sysinternals crew for making amazing tools we can incorporate into our framework!
+Big shout outs to Eric Zimmerman, Michael Cohen, The Sleuth Kit Team, and the Sysinternals crew for making amazing tools we can incorporate into our framework!

 ### Start Power-Response

 Power-Response comes with pre-built plugins in the plugins directory of the repository (we will continue to add plugins as rapidly as possible), so you should be able to get going pretty quickly.
 Don't worry too much about any other directories, Power-Response will generate all necessary directories on the fly as needed.

-It is recommended that you run Power-Response in a user context that allows you to collect data on all target machines.
+Note: It is recommended that you run Power-Response in a user context that allows you to collect data on all target machines.

 Invoke Power-Response by executing `.\Power-Response.ps1`